 LG 60UB8200 4K Ultra HD 120Hz LED TV Review

-An Affordable Large Screen 4K UHD TV:
+An Affordable Large Screen 4K UHD TV

 4K TVs have been on the market for a few years now.
 However, many potential buyers have been unable to obtain a 4K display due to their higher price tags when compared to their 1080p counterparts.
 As the 2014 model year begins to wind down, prices of 4K TV’s have also been coming down.
 And as we start the New Year (2015), pricing will continue to fall.

 LG’s 60UB8200 is one of those displays that has seen a big price drop.
 As of today, this 4K display can be found for just under $1800.
-And remember, we’re talking a 60 inch model.
+And remember, we’re talking a 60-inch model.
 I would say this is a very good deal for a quality name brand 4K display.

 Personally, I have come to enjoy the picture quality and features of LG’s 4K HDTV’s.
-And the 60UB8200 is no exception to this statement, and is a topic of this review.
+And the 60UB8200 is no exception to this statement and is a topic of this review.

-As I mentioned earlier, the UB8200 features a 60 inch display with a very thin bezel which gives the set a very slim profile and an almost frameless appearance.
-The depth of this TV is about 2 ½ inches thick at its deepest point; this section of the TV contains two down firing 10 watt stereo speakers.
+As I mentioned earlier, the UB8200 features a 60-inch display with a very thin bezel which gives the set a very slim profile and an almost frameless appearance.
+The depth of this TV is about 2 ½ inches thick at its deepest point; this section of the TV contains two down-firing 10-watt stereo speakers.

 The stand design is one that I’ve seen on other LG TVs and is a simple yet attractive design that doesn’t call a lot of attention to itself.

 On most of my TV evaluations, I like to test the TV stands for stability.
 I accomplish this by gently rocking the TV back and forth from the top of the screen.
-The results for the UB8200: an extremely stable stand design, which will greatly reduce any chance of TV tip-over.
+The results for the UB8200: an extremely stable stand design, which will greatly reduce any chance of TV tip-overs.

 The IPS display panel on this set has a matte finish.
 This type of finish gives the screen a dull look and can sometimes make the on-screen images appear a bit flat.
 However, it does help reduce reflections.
-Personally, I prefer a glossy screen, and in my opinion, renders an image with more pop and better perceived contrast.
+Personally, I prefer a glossy screen, and in my opinion, renders an image with more pop and better-perceived contrast.

 LG is a big proponent of IPS panel technology.
 This type of panel is known for producing extremely rich and vibrant colors, very fine detail and clarity and provides very good off-axis wide angle viewing performance.
-On the other hand, the biggest drawback of an IPS panel is their inability to produce deep black levels.
-I will talk more on this in the performance section of this review.
+On the other hand, the biggest drawback of an IPS panel is its inability to produce deep black levels.
+I will talk more about this in the performance section of this review.

 The LG UB8200 features an edge-lit LED backlighting display with local dimming.
 This type of dimming is not as effective as a display that uses full-array backlighting with local dimming, which places LEDs directly behind the screen for more precise picture control, instead of along the edges of the screen as used in edge-lit LED backlighting.